Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Introduction

 \section{Introduction}

 Monitoring extensive areas using autonomous search teams has several applications in infrastructure maintenance, search and rescue operations, and wildlife tracking~\cite{ifac,drew2021multi,queralta2020collaborative,6161683}.
 In this paper, we study the spatial classification problem that requires rapid identification of regions in a search environment containing interesting objects or phenomena.
 We tackle the spatial classification problem using a coordinated team of heterogeneous robots comprising of mobile sensors and mobile charging stations.
 The mobile sensors (e.g. drones) are used for collecting data from the environment, while the mobile stations (e.g. ground vehicles) address the energy limitations of drones.
 Apart from the physical constraints on the existing mobile robotic platforms like dynamics, collision-avoidance, and battery, the deployment strategies for the team must also accommodate noisy measurements arising from low-cost, low-weight onboard sensors.
-This paper, builds on our recent work~\cite{Siddharth2024data}, to propose \emph{a data-driven spatial classification algorithm that explicitly accounts for physical constraints on the robot as well and accommodates noisy data collected by mobile sensors.}
+This paper, builds on our recent work~\cite{Siddharth2024data}, to propose \emph{a data-driven spatial classification algorithm that explicitly accounts for physical constraints on the robot team and noisy data collected by mobile sensors.}

 Various strategies have been proposed for multi-agent monitoring~\cite{drew2021multi,queralta2020collaborative,6161683}, including submodular maximization~\cite{krause2007near}, Voronoi-based search with function approximation~\cite{bullo2009distributed, schwager2015robust, luo2019distributed}, active sensing/perception~\cite{bajcsy2018revisiting}, graph-based search~\cite{kapoutsis2017darp, best2018online}, and statistical learning~\cite{marchant2012bayesian, pmlr-v161-ghods21a}.
-Despite their effectiveness, many of these approaches may require perfect sensing, may lack finite-time guarantees on search performance, or may ignore/relax the physical constraints on the team.
+Despite their effectiveness, many of these approaches may require perfect sensing, may lack finite-time guarantees on search performance, may assume spatial correlation, may overlook the team heterogeneity, or may ignore/relax the physical constraints on the team.

 Multi-arm bandits are a special class of reinforcement learning algorithms, designed for problems where the current actions \emph{do not} impact future reward~\cite{lattimore2020bandit}.
 These algorithms exhibit non-asymptotic guarantees of performance, and have been recently applied to monitoring tasks~\cite{rolf2018successive, Hassan2022MultiSourceDetection,ifac}.
 In~\cite{rolf2018successive,Hassan2022MultiSourceDetection}, bandits-based algorithms are used to identify the top-$k$ points of interest with a probabilistic finite-time guarantee, but required prior knowledge on the number of interesting regions.
 Our prior work~\cite{ifac} used \emph{thresholding bandits}~\cite{locatelli2016optimal,pmlr-v51-jun16,mason2020finding} and relaxed such a requirement to identify \emph{all} interesting regions.
 However, these approaches consider the physical limitations on the team (dynamics and energy) only as soft constraints.